CiaraStrawberry/TemporalKit/README.md

 1. Open `Temporal-Kit` Tab on Top.
 2. Open `Pre-Process` Tab.
 2. Drag & Drop the original video into the `Input Video`.
-3. Set `fps` to the frame rate of the original video.
+3. Set `Video FPS` to the frame rate of the original video.
-4. Set `frames per keyframe` to the number of frames between each keyframe.
+4. Set `Frames per keyframe` to the number of frames between each keyframe.
 For example, if the original video is 30fps and you set it to 10, then 3 keyframes will be generated per second, and the rest will be estimated.
 5. Set `Side` to the square root of the number of frames per plate.
 For example, if you set it to 2, 4 plates(2x2) will be generated, 3, 9 plates(3x3), 4, 16 plates(4x4).
 6. Set `Height Resolution` to the size of each plate.
 It is strongly recommended that you set this to a multiple of your side variable. <br> For example, if you want to generate 4 plates and set the side to 2, each plate high 512, then you need to set the height resolution to 1024(512x2).
 7. Set `Target Folder` to the folder you created in [step 4](#step-4-prepare-your-video).
-8. Open `Batch Settings` Tab.
-9. Tick the `Batch Run`.
+8. Tick the `Batch Run`.
-10. Open `EBsynth` Tab.
-11. Tick the `Split Video`
+9. Tick the `Split Video`

 When you complete the above steps you should see a structure similar to this in the folder you specified (depending on the length of your video)